Photo courtesy: NPS, Yellowstone National Park, YELL 37096

 It is NPS policy to collect, protect, preserve, provide access to, and use objects, specimens, and archival and manuscript collections to aid understanding and advance knowledge.
 Collections play important roles in resource management, research, and interpretive programs, and function as baseline databases for park natural and cultural resources.

 Hours of Operation:

 Yellowstone National Park’s museum collections are accessible to researchers by appointment only.
 At least twenty-four hour advanced notice is required, but does not guarantee staff availability.
 No rush orders will be accepted.
 Please see Access Policy for more detailed information regarding research in the museum collection.
-The HRC is closed on all federal holidays and weekends.
+The HRC is closed on all federal holidays and weekends including the following dates:

 To access Yellowstone’s museum collections, researchers must complete and sign the following forms: Access Policy, Researcher Registration form and Copyright Waiver.
 Anyone interested in obtaining reproduction copies in the form of one-time use digital files of historic images from the museum collections, please review the reproduction fee information.
 You may submit your request information and all forms electronically to Yell_Museum@nps.gov or mail the forms to

 Yellowstone National Park